maxgio92/e2ecov-tools/README.md

-# test-coverage
+# e2ecov-tools

-Repository for tools to analyse functional test coverage of applications.
+Repository for tools to analyse end-to-end functional test coverage of applications.

 One of the proposed method is to use syscalls as a metric.
 The syscall profile is then compared to a one dynamically generated when running functional tests for the same application executable.